GRAPHIC-Profits at large global banks set to fall sharply due to M&A slowdown

 "Plus the prospect of the Fed increasing rates beyond the number of times it originally projected, it's a recipe for uncertainty – and the M&A market dislikes uncertainty as it impacts purchase multiples and ultimately purchase price," he said.

-In February, Citigroup declared that its total exposure to Russia amounts to nearly $10 billion, following questions over whether it will have to set aside funds to cover potential losses.
+In February, Citigroup said its total exposure to Russia amounts to $9.8 billion, following questions over whether it will have to set aside funds to cover potential losses.
+Chief Financial Officer Mark Mason said that the bank could have to write off nearly half that amount in a "severe stress scenario."

 Large U.S. banks are expected to kick off earnings season from April 13.